awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kinesisanalytics-application-csvmappingparameters.md

 The `CSVMappingParameters` property type specifies additional mapping information when the record format uses delimiters, such as CSV\.

- `CSVMappingParameters` is a property of the [Kinesis Data Analytics Application MappingParameters](aws-properties-kinesisanalytics-application-mappingparameters.md) property type\.
+ `CSVMappingParameters` is a property of the [MappingParameters](aws-properties-kinesisanalytics-application-mappingparameters.md) property type\.

 ## Syntax<a name="aws-properties-kinesisanalytics-application-csvmappingparameters-syntax"></a>